anfema/anfema-django-testutils/docs/source/configuration.rst

   --report-dir DIR      Defines the directory where to store the report
                         artifacts.
 If this isn't provided, the TEST_REPORT_DIR setting will be used.
+  --report-title TITLE  A string which defines the test-report`s title.
+If this
+                        isn't provided, the TEST_REPORT_TITLE setting will be used.